FancyStrittholt/block10-githubproject/README.md

 I added a form on the Contact page so that people could enter their information and get a response, via email.

 I wanted the look and feel of the portfolio to match my personality.
 I feel like the color schemes and images relate well.
-I also added links to my github, linked in and another portfolio that I had made previous from a template.
+I also added links to my github, linkedin and another portfolio that I had made previous from a template.